spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_materialComposition_hazardousSubstances |
 | **Expected Value** | Array of hazardous substance objects, each specifying name, class, and concentration |

----

 ###### 6.1.4.4.1 hazardousSubstanceClass {#DigitalBatteryPassport_materialComposition_hazardousSubstances_hazardousSubstanceClass}

-The *hazardousSubstanceClass* categorizes the substance based on its hazard class, such as acute toxicity or skin corrosion.
+The `hazardousSubstanceClass` categorizes the substance based on its hazard class, such as acute toxicity or skin corrosion.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|